Steenrod operations and algebraic classes: A relative Wu theorem in etale cohomology

 One defines as in \cite[D\'efinition 2.5.11]{Riou} a morphism $\Cl_f:\Z/\ell\to Rf^!\bmu_{\ell}^{\otimes c}[2c]$ which coincides with the one considered in \S\ref{characteristicclasses} when $f$ is a closed immersion and which is induced by the trace map when $f$ is smooth \cite[Proposition 2.5.13]{Riou}.
 As noted in \cite[Remarque 2.5.14]{Riou}, if $f$ is moreover proper, the morphism $\Cl_f$ induces pushforward (or Gysin) morphisms $f_*:H^q_{\et}(Y,\bmu_{\ell}^{\otimes r})\to H^{q+2c}_{\et}(X,\bmu_{\ell}^{\otimes r+c})$.

-The following theorem is the main result of this section.
-The case of Steenrod squares for varieties over algebraically closed fields is due to Scavia and Suzuki \cite[Proposition~A.1]{ScaSuz}, and we generalize their arguments.
+The following theorem may be deduced from the Riemann--Roch theorems of Panin \cite{Panin} and D\'eglise \cite{Deglise}.
+The case of Steenrod squares for varieties over algebraically closed fields also appears in \cite[Proposition~3.1]{ScaSuz2}.

 \begin{thm} Let $f:Y\to X$ be a proper morphism of regular Noetherian $S_{\ell}$\nobreakdash-schemes admitting ample invertible sheaves.
 For $x\in H_{\et}^q(Y,\bmu_{\ell}^{\otimes r})$, one has

 \end{thm}